telvarost/MiscTweaks-StationAPI/README.md

 1. Download an instance of Babric for Prism Launcher: https://github.com/Glass-Series/babric-prism-instance
 2. Install Java 17 and set the instance to use it: https://adoptium.net/temurin/releases/
-3. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+3. Add GlassConfigAPI 3.0.2+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
-4. Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
+4. Add Glass Networking to the mod folder for the instance: https://modrinth.com/mod/glass-networking
-5. Add GlassConfigAPI 3.0.1+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
+5. (Optional) Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+6. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
-6. Add this mod to the mod folder for the instance: https://github.com/telvarost/MiscTweaks-StationAPI/releases
+7. Add this mod to the mod folder for the instance: https://github.com/telvarost/BetaTweaks-StationAPI/releases
-7. Run and enjoy! 👍
+8. Run and enjoy! 👍

 ## Feedback